TrebledJ/trebledj.github.io/content/posts/programming/2022-09-10-musescore-navigation-plugins.md

 View the project on: [MuseScore](https://musescore.org/en/project/musescore-do-list) / [GitHub](https://github.com/TrebledJ/musescore-todo-list).

-In software development, todos are commonly added into source code as reminders to the poor developers toiling away writing code.
-Todos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc.
+In software development, to-dos are commonly added into source code as reminders to the poor developers toiling away writing code.
+To-dos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc.

-Sometimes when composing, I find myself lost in a sea of todos.
-During a composing session, I might drop a todo note to follow-up on it next time.
+Sometimes when composing, I find myself lost in a sea of to-dos.
+During a composing session, I might drop a to-do note to follow-up on it next time.

-Here are some examples of todos I might encounter while composing:
+Here are some examples of to-dos I might encounter while composing:

 - TODO: Explore different chord progressions for this transition.
 - TODO: More brass to this section.